apache/kyuubi/kyuubi-server/web-ui/README.md

 Before you start the Web UI project, please make sure the Kyuubi server has been started.

-Kyuubi Web UI will proxy the request to kyuubi server, in default the proxy target is `http://localhost:10099`, you can modify `VITE_APP_DEV_WEB_URL` in `.env.development` to proxy to another url.
+Kyuubi Web UI will proxy the requests to Kyuubi server,  with the default endpoint path to`http://localhost:10099`.
+Modify `VITE_APP_DEV_WEB_URL` in `.env.development` for customizing targeted endpoint path.

 #### Why proxy to http://localhost:10099